 - to progressively embrace the highest standards of excellence and mastery

 - and to lead and inspire with authority, audacity, playfulness, and love

 In short, our mission is to help you discover your truth, explore your desires, and develop your power.

 Please be sure to sign up for my free newsletter to receive the newest updates.

-If you're coming to Las Vegas at some point and would like to meet up, use my contact form to let me know when you'll be in town and tell me something about yourself.
+If you're coming to Las Vegas at some point and would like to meet up, use my contact form to let me know when you'll be in town, and tell me how you think meeting up would be mutually beneficial.
 I love meeting new people.
-Rest assured I'm not one of those unapproachable guru-types.
-I truly enjoy forming and maintaining close connections with the people in this community.

 Also, if we ever meet in person, don't do the handshake thing.
 Just walk right up and hug me.
 If you're a part of this community, you're family. :)